 Single-source Shortest Path (Weighted)

-Finding shortest paths in a graph with weighted edges is algorithmically harder than in an unweighted graph because even after you find a path to a vertex T, you cannot be certain that it is a shortest path.
+Finding shortest paths in a graph with weighted edges is algorithmically harder than in an unweighted graph because even after you find one path to a vertex T, you cannot be certain that it is a shortest path.

 If edge weights are always positive, then you must keep trying until you have considered every in-edge to T. If edge weights can be negative, then it’s even harder.
 You must consider all possible paths.